apisnetworks/apiscp-docs/docs/admin/Hydration.md

 ## Breaking the machine

 Following installation, we need to scrub some information that will be later regenerated.
 This will momentarily break the panel, but too highlights the magic of Ansible.
-For brevity any path that doesn't begin explicitly with a "/" is assumed to be relative to the apnscp install root, /usr/local/apnscp. *clean.sh* is a helper script to facilitate this task.
+For brevity any path that doesn't begin explicitly with a "/" is assumed to be relative to the ApisCP install root, /usr/local/apnscp. *clean.sh* is a helper script to facilitate this task.

 ```bash
 env CLEAN=1 sh /usr/local/apnscp/build/clean.sh